smcd-device - Man Page

 inspect the device properties

-SMC-R only: list only the device with the given network device name.
+SMC-R only: limit the command output to the device with the specified network device name.

-SMC-R only: list only the device ports with the given RoCE device name.
+SMC-R only: limit the command output to the device port with the specified RoCE device name.

 Output